CaseCal/data-512-a2/README.md

 Population data is collected on 10/09/2021 from the [World Population Data Sheet](https://www.prb.org/international/indicator/population/table/) hosted by the [Population Reference Bureau](https://www.prb.org/).
 This file contains national population estimates for 2020, "based on a recent census, official national data, or analyses conducted by national statistical offices, regional organizations, PRB, UN Population Division, or International Programs of the U.S. Census Bureau."

 #### Description
+This data can be found in the *WPDS_2020_data* file in the *data/raw* folder.
+It contains three columns:
+1. "FIPS": The [Federal Information Processing Standards](https://www.nist.gov/standardsgov/compliance-faqs-federal-information-processing-standards-fips) country code.
+1. "Name": Country name.
+1. "Type": Level of aggregration, one of "World", "Sub-Region", or "Country".
+1. "TimeFrame": Year of estimate.
+1. "Data (M)": Estimated population in millions.
+1. "Population": Estimated population.

+#### Notes
+The date that the estimates were made and the specific source for each population count are unavailable.
+No license was included with the data.

+### Unmatched data
+All data that was excluded from analysis due to missing matches is saved in the *data/unmatched* folder.

+1. **page_data-no_match.csv** Contains pages that could not be matched to a country.
+Columns are the same as [Page Data](#pagedata)
+1. **wp_wpds_countries-no_match.csv** Contains countries that had no associated pages.
+Columns are the same as [Population Data](#populationdata)
+1. **wp_wpds_politicians-no_prediction.csv** Contains pages that did not return a quality predictions from the ORES API.

+#### Description
-This data can be found in the *WPDS_2020_data* file in the *data* folder.
+This data can be found in the *WPDS_2020_data* file in the *data/raw* folder.
 It contains three columns:
 1. "FIPS": The [Federal Information Processing Standards](https://www.nist.gov/standardsgov/compliance-faqs-federal-information-processing-standards-fips) country code.
 1. "Name": Country name.
 1. "Type": Level of aggregration, one of "World", "Sub-Region", or "Country".